calsproject/calsproject.github.io/index.md

 ### Current Status

-In the initial phase of the project, we are conducting a survey with academics.
-If your university is offering a degree-level apprenticeship programme in computing, please complete this survey or share it with the relevant programme head.
+In the initial phase of the project, we are conducting a survey with academics and employers.
+If your university or company is offering a degree-level apprenticeship programme in computing, please consider completing the following survey.

 [https://bit.ly/cphc-apprenticeship-survey](https://bit.ly/cphc-apprenticeship-survey)